Are you a student in the Madison area looking for tips that will help bolster your Peace Corps Application or improve your chances?

 BASES has both class and service learning components.
 Students are prepared for this experience in a biweekly class that focuses on the potential of 1-on-1 mentoring relationships to aid young children’s adjustment to school and how to foster resilience both in and outside of school.
 Mentors will learn about the effects of poverty and trauma on child development through guest lectures, films, readings, reflective writing assignments, and discussions.
 Class exercises are designed to support students’ learning about homelessness, mentoring, societal forces, racial inequities, and emotionally responsive teaching.

 The need in our city is enormous.
 Last year almost 1500 students in Madison Metropolitan School District were identified as highly transient or homeless.
-Applications are being accepted for the 2020–2021 mentor cohort.
-You can apply online now:
+Applications for the 2022-2023 school year are open through August 2022!

 Please refer any questions to bases@education.wisc.edu.